Nek5000/Nekbone/README.md

 The CUDA/OpenACC branch contains GPU implementations of the conjugate gradient solver.
-This includes a pure OpenACC implementation as well as a hybrid OpenACC/CUDA implementation with a CUDA kernel for matrix-vector multiplication.
+This includes a pure OpenACC implementation as well as a hybrid OpenACC/CUDA implementation with a CUDA kernel for matrix-vector multiplication based on previous works [1][2].
 This implementation can also be compiled with without OpenACC or CUDA.
-These implementations were tested with the nek\_cuf16 example in `tests/nek_gpu1`.
+These implementations were tested with the nek\_gpu1 example in `tests/nek_gpu1`.
 They were also tested with the PGI compilers.

 ### Compiling the nek\_gpu1 example

-The nek\_cuf16 example contains three makenek scripts to compile Nekbone with various configurations:
+The nek\_gpu1 example contains three makenek scripts to compile Nekbone with various configurations:

 * `makenek.mpi`: MPI only, without OpenACC or CUDA